-The population of Norfolk was estimated to be 892,900 in 2016, compared with 857,888 in the 2011 census.
-Its area is 5,370 km2 and the population density was 166 people per km2 in 2016.
-Around 41 per cent of the County's population live in the four main urban areas of Norwich (224,000) Great Yarmouth (65,000), King's Lynn (48,000) and Thetford (27,000).
-Norfolk's population has a relatively elderly age profile; compared to England and Wales it has higher proportions of people aged 50 and over, and lower proportions in all the younger age groups.

-By 2036 the population of Norfolk is expected to grow to over 1 million.
-Much of this growth is driven by net inward migration and an increase in the aging population.

-Issues which could affect Norfolk's population from mineral extraction and associated development and waste management activities, include amenity problems such as noise, dust, odour, birds, litter and visual intrusion.
-Therefore the location, design and operation of minerals and waste management development is an important way to avoid and mitigate potential amenity impacts to local residents.
+- 5.3 The population of Norfolk was estimated to be 898,400 in 2017, compared with 857,888 in the 2011 census.
+Its area is 5,370 km2 and the population density was 167 people per km2 in 2017.
+Around 41 per cent of the County's population live in the four main urban areas of Norwich (224,000) Great Yarmouth (65,000), King's Lynn (48,000) and Thetford (27,000) (2016 parish population estimates).
+Norfolk's population has a relatively elderly age profile; compared to England and Wales it has higher proportions of people aged 50 and over, and lower proportions in all the younger age groups. - 5.4 By 2036 the population of Norfolk is expected to grow to over 1 million.
+Much of this growth is driven by net inward migration and an increase in the aging population. - 5.5 Issues which could affect Norfolk's population from mineral extraction and associated development and waste management activities, include amenity problems such as noise, dust, odour, birds, litter and visual intrusion.
+Therefore, the location, design and operation of minerals and waste management development is an important way to avoid and mitigate potential amenity impacts to local residents.